metamath/lamp-guide/docs/index.md

 > Select the icon "A with arrow" (that is, "replace").
 > In "Replace what" use the value &amp;W1 and in
 > "replace with" use the value `( ph -> ( ps -> ch ) )` and then press Return.
-> Click "Find Substitution" button; metamath-lamp will
+> Click "Find Substitution‡" button; metamath-lamp will
-> show one possible substitution.
+> show one possible substitution‡.
 > You *could* click on the "Apply button and then unify, but don't;
 > select Cancel instead.